Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowpark_python_streamlit/getting_started_with_snowpark_for_python_streamlit.md

 **Step 5.** Click on **Create**

-- At this point, you will be provided code for an example SiS application
+- At this point, you will be provided code for an example Streamlit application

 **Step 6.** Replace sample application code displayed in the code editor on the left by following instructions in the subsequent steps